mmedojevicbg/yii2-geopicker/README.md

 Geo Picker - Yii2 extension
 =====

-This is a form widget which displays Google map and store data as latitude/longitude pair.
+This is a form widget which displays Google map and stores data as latitude/longitude pair.

 Installation
 ---